-- Toughness Test (20% of each Category)
+- Toughness Test (20%)

-- Load Test (20% of each Category)
+- Load Test (20%)

 The judges will determine whether or not the rules have been followed.
 The decision of the judges will be final, and appeals will not be considered.
-The judges retain the right to use any means or method they feel are necessary to verify and enforce the rules and requirements of the competition.
+The judges retain the right to use any means or methods they feel are necessary to verify and enforce the rules and requirements of the competition.
 The judges retain the right to interpret, modify, or eliminate any section or sections of these rules as special circumstances arise.
 Judges may allow teams to compete that are ineligible for prizes.